-Kaneville Public Library Cards are honored at most public libraries in Illinois, as well as other selected libraries in the area, and have immediate "walk-in" privileges at all MAGIC public libraries.
+Kaneville Public Library Cards are honored at most public libraries in Illinois, as well as other selected libraries in the area, and have immediate "walk-in" privileges at all SWAN public libraries.

 Computer access at our library is free and is open to all library users.
-All patrons are asked to sign in at the circulation desk before logging onto the Internet.
-At sign-in we ask each patron to present their library card or a photo identification card.
 Patrons bringing in their own laptops or other devices can request a FREE wi-fi login password from the circulation desk staff.

 Parents must accept responsibility for their children's use of the Internet while at the library.
 While the library employs some filtering and blocking software, the staff cannot be responsible for monitoring the content of Internet sites accessed by either adults or children.
 Parents are encouraged to accompany their children while using the library's computers.
 For children to have unsupervised computer time in the library, parents must have signed a prior permission form and have it on file at the library.

-The libray reserves the right to impose time limits on computer use (especially during busy times), and revoke a patron's computer privileges for illegal or offensive uses of our library's resources.
+The library reserves the right to impose time limits on computer use (especially during busy times), and revoke a patron's computer privileges for illegal or offensive uses of our library's resources.

-FOR A COPY OF THE LIBRARY'S COMPLETE COMPUTER USE POLICY DOCUMENT, CONTACT THE LIBRARY DIRECTOR.
+FOR A COPY OF THE LIBRARY'S COMPLETE COMPUTER USE POLICY DOCUMENT, CONTACT THE LIBRARY STAFF.

 Other Services & Fees